rokath/trice/docs/TriceEncodings.md

 ### TriceID `IH` and `IL`

 - The third and fourth byte are the 16 bit trice ID: IH & IL.
-- The trice ID encodes one of the allowed trice macros and a format string.
+- The trice ID encodes one of the allowed trice macros, and a format string.
 - The format string has some format specifiers accordingly to the trice macro.
 - In the case of `TRICE_S` the format string contains one and only one `%s`.